andrewboyd79/CraftGinsNI/README.md

 Users of this website expect to be able to:
 - Find out who produces craft gin in Northern Ireland and get some background information on each producer
 - Find out what types of gin each producer has available
-- Find out where producers are located and how they might get there from their current location
+- Find out where producers are located and which are close to each other
 - Find out how/where they can purchase the gins (from shops)
 - Find out where they can sample/taste/drink craft gins in Northern Ireland
-- Find out where the bars/restaurants are located and how they might get there from their current location
+- Find out where the bars/restaurants are located
-- Subscribe to the website mailing list
+- How they can recommend other gin producers/bars/restaurants to be featured on the website

 ## User Stories
 The following user stories have been developed to outline some of the benefits the website has to its users: